-Designed by Tamarkin Architecture with Tamarkin Co. as project manager, this 4,500 square foot weekend house for a family of five is organized around a landscaped central courtyard.
+Designed by CT Architect with Tamarkin Co. as project manager, this 4,500 square foot weekend house for a family of five is organized around a landscaped central courtyard.
 The 14-acre site features breathtaking views of the surrounding Catskill mountains, evergreen forest, agricultural fields and open lawn.
 Unbroken planes of locally quarried rubble-stone walls root the house firmly into this diverse landscape.

 The house is separated into two wings connected by a glazed entryway that distinctly defines sleeping quarters and living spaces.
 Interiors are simple, elemental and generous.
 Dramatic floor-to-ceiling glass walls in the living spaces open toward the view to the north and the courtyard to the south.
 A natural palette of cypress wood cladding, steel windows, and natural-cleft black slate allow the colors of the landscape to saturate the space.
 A commitment to designing according to sustainable principles is evidenced by careful attention to building orientation and sunlight, thermal mass, and energy efficiency.